 No one enters into a marriage with the expectation that it will end.
 However, people and circumstances change over time and a once-thriving marriage may find itself in turmoil.
 When this occurs, often couples will decide to pursue legal separation in Florida before filing for divorce.
 Legal separation in Florida occurs when a married couple ends cohabitation and lives separately for a period of time.
-Under Florida divorce law, separation alone may not affect the marital status or property rights of either spouse unless there is a written separation agreement.
+Under Florida divorce law, separation alone may not affect the marital status or property rights of either spouse.
 See Hollister v.
 Hollister.
-For more information on the laws regarding legal separation in Florida you should contact a divorce law firm in Tampa to schedule a consultation.
+For more information on the laws regarding legal separation in Florida contact a divorce law firm in Tampa for assistance.

-A couple’s assets acquired after legal separation in Florida can still be considered marital property and subject to an equitable distribution in a divorce proceeding, unless there is a written agreement to the contrary.
-The written separation agreement can act as a cut-off date for determining whether assets and liabilities are marital or separate property.
-Without a written agreement for legal separation in Florida, assets and liabilities incurred after separation but prior to divorce will be presumed to be marital property.
+A couple’s assets acquired after legal separation in Florida can still be considered marital property.
+Therefore, the property would be subject to equitable distribution in divorce, unless there is a written agreement to the contrary.
+The written separation agreement can act as a cut-off date for determining whether assets and liabilities are marital or separate.
+Without a written agreement, assets and liabilities incurred after separation but prior to divorce will be presumed to be marital.
 In a divorce proceeding, a Florida family law court will typically divide the marital property 50/50 between the couple unless there are factors that would make a 50/50 split inequitable.
 A divorce lawyer in Tampa can help to advise on all the factors the judge will consider in a divorce after legal separation in Florida.

 Some of the factors the court will consider are: